Animal tracks and traces

-As its name implies, the most important food item of the acorn woodpecker (Melanerpes formicivorus) is acorns.
+This bird is common from California southwards through Mexico and Central America to northern Columbia.
+As its name implies, its most important food item is acorns.
 It has an interesting habit of storing acorns as a winter supply in small holes, which the bird chisels into the bark of living or dead trees.
-This bird is common from California through Mexico and Central America to northern Columbia.

 This acorn woodpecker has chiseled its nesting hole in the trunk of a palm tree in Santa Rosa Plateau Ecological Reserve, California, and around the nesting hole, it has made numerous small holes for storage of acorns.
 (Photos copyright © by Kaj Halberg)

 Thrushes constitute a large, almost global family of small to medium-sized birds, which spend much time feeding on the ground for worms and other invertebrates, and many species also eat fruit.
 Previously, this family was much larger, including many genera which are today included in the Old World flycatcher family (Muscicapidae).